We had enjoyed a much-needed break in Alice Springs before continuing our journey along the longest shortcut in

 Mount Isa – most famous mining town in Australia

-Finally, after some driving, we found a caravan park on the outskirts of the city in a quiet corner with a view of nearby mountains.
-We wanted to stay a few days, have a rest and see some attractions.
+Although we had some trouble finding a campground, we eventually found a caravan park on the outskirts of the city, in a quiet corner with a view of nearby mountains.
+We planned to stay a few days to rest and see some of the local attractions.

-Mount Isa is a hot place.
-It was already November so the temperatures were over 35 degrees.
+Due to its location, Mount Isa is quite hot.
+Since it was already November, the temperatures were over 35 degrees Celsius.

 Outback at Isa Heritage Display